Robb, Alberta

 Robb is a hamlet in west-central Alberta, Canada within Yellowhead County that is recognized as a designated place by Statistics Canada.
 It is located on Highway 47, approximately 53 km southwest of Edson.
 It has an elevation of 1140 m.

 It was named after Peter (Baldy) Addison Robb (1887–1954), a freighter and prospector.
+Robb was born in Gamrie, Banffshire, Scotland on 24 November 1887 to master blacksmith George Robb, and his wife Jane Addison.

 The hamlet is located in Census Division No. 14 and in the federal riding of Yellowhead.